Portraits of Emily Bronte

 After the Bronte Society was founded In 1893 preparations were made for the

-of Emily.
-William Walsh Yates, editor of the Dewsbury Reporter, travelled to Blackpool to visit
+William Walsh Yates, editor of the Dewsbury Reporter, travelled to Blackpool to

 atoms."
-The earliest photos on glass date from the 1850s, so this had
+The earliest photos on glass date from the 1850s, so this must have been a copy

 Portrait of Emily Bronte, published